Graph Pooling for Graph Neural Networks: Progress, Challenges, and Opportunities: Libraries for Graph Pooling

-\paragraph{Codes.} To facilitate the access for empirical analysis, we summarize the source codes of representative graph pooling methods in Table~\ref{tab:models}.
-Due to the space limit, we provide a more complete summary (more than 130 papers reviewed) in our GitHub repository~\footnote{\url{https://github.com/LiuChuang0059/graph-pooling-papers}}.
+\paragraph{Codes.} To facilitate the access to empirical analysis, we summarize the open-source codes of representative graph pooling studies in Table~\ref{tab:models}.
+Meanwhile, we list the applied tasks and corresponding benchmark datasets of each method.
+Due to space limitation, a more complete summary (over 150 papers reviewed) is presented in our GitHub repository~\footnote{\url{https://github.com/LiuChuang0059/graph-pooling-papers}}.
 Moreover, we will update the repository in real-time as more methods and their implementations become available.